kgston/stencil.JS/README.md

 ```

 ###Global data objects
-By default, a child stencil will not have access to its parents dataset and while a parent has access to its child dataset, retrieval from an array is currently not supported.
-However there may be cases where you have data that needs access by parent and child stencils.
-For such cases you can utilized the reserved `global` key to store objects that needs to be propagated to all stencils.
+By default, a child stencil will not have access to its parents dataset and while a parent has access to its child dataset.
+However there may be cases where you have data that needs access by both parent and child stencils.
+For such cases you can utilize the reserved `global` key to store values that needs to be propagated to all stencils.
 ***Where:***
 ```javascript
     var template = stencil.define("template");